 Guest editors: Pieter Stuyfzand (1,2) and Niels Hartog (1,3)

 (1) KWR Watercycle Research Institute, Netherlands

 (3) University of Utrecht, Netherlands

-This issue contains at least 18 papers, many of which were developed from those presented at ISMAR9.
+This issue contains 19 papers, many of which were developed from those presented at ISMAR9.
 For list of contents click on link above.
 These full papers are freely downloadable.

 Guest editors: Sharon Megdal, University of Arizona, Tucson and Peter Dillon, CSIRO, Australia

 The free issue contains 14 papers most of which were developed from those presented at ISMAR8.
 This issue has also been published as a hardbound book and the issue and book are available from the thematic issue web site.

 Water storage for managing climate extremes and change – a special issue of Environmental Research Letters, an open access journal.